-Extreme fatigue?
+There are many benefits of intermittent fasting such as weight loss, increased energy, and decreased pain.
 If you feel like you’re running a little slow like your computer does once in awhile, sometimes it’s necessary to hit your reset button.
-Intermittent fasting can be a great way to reset yourself to regain your strength, focus, and energy.
+Intermittent fasting can be a great way to reset yourself to regain your strength, focus, energy, and decrease pain levels.
 Read on to determine if you’re a good candidate to do it.

 Our ancestors of over 10,000 years ago were hunters and gatherers.
 This means they likely went without food for 12-16 hours or even had full days where they ate lightly or not all.
-This type of circumstance helped shape our genes.
-Because our genes haven’t changed much in the last 10,000 years our genes are hardwired to allow for periods of time where we don’t have to eat (fast).
+These circumstances helped shape our genes to allow for periods of time where we don’t have to eat (fast).

 The type of fasting I recommend for most patients would be intermittent fasting.
 This is where you alternate periods of fasting and non-fasting.
-In an alternate-day fast, you eat one day and then you don’t eat the next day, you eat one day, you don’t eat the next day.
-In a compressed food intake fast, you restrict intake of food to a certain time frame like eight hours.
-For example, you might only eat from 12 p.m. to 8 p.m.
+For example, in an alternate-day fast, you eat one day and then you don’t eat the next day, you eat one day, you don’t eat the next day.
+In another example, you could do a compressed food intake fast.
+In this case, you restrict intake of food to a certain time frame like eight hours.
+So you might only eat from 12 p.m. to 8 p.m.
 This is the type of intermittent fasting I use and recommend to patients because I feel it is the most convenient.
 To clarify, you would fast for sixteen hours with an eight hour eating window each day.
 This means you would stop eating around 8 p.m. and then start eating at 12 p.m. noon the next day.

 Intermittent fasting has many benefits: